voltrb/docs/en/docs/views.md

 # Controller Backing

-While Volt is more of a Model View ViewModel (MVVM) framework than a MVC framework, we have opted to use the controller terminology - this just means we use the term 'Controller' instead of 'ViewModel'.
+While Volt is more of a Model View ViewModel (MVVM) framework than an MVC framework, we have opted to use the controller terminology - this just means we use the term 'Controller' instead of 'ViewModel'.

 Any method call or instance variable lookup in a view runs in the context of such a controller.